deobald/vipassana-for-hackers/vipassana-for-hackers.md

 Combined, these properties tend to blur the lines of compile time and run time, of code and data, of execution and interpretation.
 Decades ago, thanks to these "strange loop" properties of LISP, it was thought to herald the dawn of the Age of Artificial Intelligence.
 While that did not happen it left us with a fascinating building material: LISP appears to have no upper-bound.
 It is "turtles all the way up."
 LISP is _not_ "turtles all the way down", as some would describe it.
 Even if written on a LISP Machine, there are still paths of wires and electrons which need to be dealt with.
 These are not written in LISP.

 Vipassana would appear to be "turtles all the way down" in precisely this sense.
 Vipassana is the process of digging through your consciousness using consciousness itself.
 At no point do you reach the machine beneath the machine: "Aha!
 I found it!
 The Consciousness Machine.
 Now I can do away with the meditation and just read the manufacturer's open specification and I'm sorted."
 The machine at the bottom of your consciousness _is_ a strange loop.
 Having a look at this strange loop is a lot more fun than reading about it.

+* Zen is relevant because the practice of Zen meditation, or Zazen, is a nervous-system-based meditation similar to Vipassana.
+The reason I do not discuss Zazan in detail or compare it to Vipassana in this paper is because Zazen, in my experience, is not systematic.
+The subject of inspection -- the nervous system -- remains, but Zen teachers tend to avoid explicit instruction, leaving the student to explore on her own.
+The outcomes, therefore, appear similar but watered down.

 # Course Structure